ben196888/benliu.me/src/posts/how-my-blog-works-1.md

 ```

 Alright, everything on the infrastructure are set.
 The github actions a.k.a. workflow takes care of the build and publish the static pages to github pages.
+You can visit my blog [repository](https://github.com/ben196888/benliu.me) as a full example

 I would explain how do I add/update the posts without forestry in the next article.